sharma93vishal/Openstack-Opendaylight/Integration Steps.rst

     # ovs-vsctl set-manager tcp:10.0.0.100:6640

-This command will use ODL controller a manager for the OVS and create the br-int bridge automatically in the OVS switches, high level control flow is given below, to explain the methodology.
+This command will use ODL controller a manager for the OVS and create the br-int bridge automatically in the OVS switches.

     [root@compute1 ~]# ovs-vsctl show 9f3b38cb-eefc-4bc7-828b-084b1f66fbfd
         Manager "tcp:10.0.0.100:6640"